lansingcodes/www/.github/CONTRIBUTING.md

 ## Deployments

-After a pull request is reviewed and merged to `main`, a Netlify deployment will automatically build and publish the staging environment at [lansingcodes-staging.netlify.com](https://lansingcodes-staging.netlify.com).
+After a pull request is reviewed and merged to `main`, a Netlify deployment will automatically build and publish the staging environment to [lansingcodes-staging.netlify.com](https://lansingcodes-staging.netlify.com).

 Once the staging environment has been reviewed, the `main` branch can be